-Eastland Port now has two rain gardens on the upper log yard helping remove sediment and slow down storm water before it flows into the port’s lamella filter plant, and then into the Kopuawhakapata Stream.
+We also have a rain garden helping remove sediment and slow down stormwater before it flows into the port’s lamella filter plant.

 Eastland Port is an Enviroschool sponsor.
 Over 5000 students from 27 local schools are benefitting from Enviroschool creative ideas helping them think and act sustainably.

 From orchards at St Mary’s Catholic School to native plants and wrapper free lunch boxes at Matawai School, the Enviroschools project is teaching children all over the district how to care for the environment.

 Eastland Port’s location periodically hosts juvenile rock lobster (Jasus edwardsii) which are found throughout coastal waters of southern Australia and New Zealand, including the Chatham Islands.